Get an instant roof, siding, or window estimate online — no sales call, no waiting.Try the instant estimator

 About Modern Exterior Systems

-Modern Exterior Systems is a women-owned, family-operated roofing and siding contractor serving Eden Prairie and the greater Twin Cities since 2007.
-Owner Joe Dvorak brings 20+ years of hands-on experience, a BBB A+ rating, and NRCA membership to every project.
+Modern Exterior Systems is a women-owned, family-operated roofing and siding contractor serving Eden Prairie and the greater Twin Cities.
+Owner Joe Dvorak brings decades of hands-on experience, a BBB A+ rating, and NRCA membership to every project.
 We specialize in what works in Minnesota—asphalt shingles, metal roofing, quality siding, and sustainable exterior solutions.

 What We Recommend for Minnesota Homeowners